Živorad Janković

-Živorad "Žika" Janković (1924–1990) was a Yugoslav and Serbian architect.
+Živorad "Žika" Janković (1924–1990) was a Yugoslav and Bosnian architect.

 Biography

 Janković was born to ethnic Serbian family on August 19, 1924 in Višegrad, Yugoslavia.
 He finished his higher education in Sarajevo, and got a degree in architecture in Belgrade in 1950.
 From 1950 till 1952 he was a lecturer at the Faculty of Technology, University of Sarajevo.
 From 1952 till 1970 he worked for a successful private architectural practice ‘Dom’ in Sarajevo.
 During this period, he took two further courses abroad: one in Scandinavia in 1960 and another in 1963 at the University of Michigan, USA.

 In October 1968 he was elected an Honorary Professor of Architecture at the School of Architecture, University of Sarajevo, where he taught a course in Foundations of Architectural Design.
 He was elected Chief City Planner for Sarajevo in May 1970, and he stayed in the post till October 1972.
 Contemporaneously, he continued his teaching at the School of Architecture in Sarajevo.
 In November 1972 he was awarded a permanent position.
 He became a full-time tenured professor in 1977, and was elected Dean of the University in 1981.